 - phone (with or without human interaction)

 Transactions not covered by these EU rules

-- contracts established by certain public officials, such as notaries
+- contracts established by certain public office-holders, such as notaries;

 What are your obligations?